halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 This document will contain information relating to Internal Payroll Processing encompassing the following sections:

+- Entering New Employees
+  - Employee Card
-- Entering New Employeeso Employee Cardo Payroll Employee Card
+  - Payroll Employee Card
+- Processing Pays
-- Processing Payso Pay Journals
+  - Pay Journals
   - Enter Leave Adjustmentso Calculating Pays
   - Entry Validation Reports
   - Un-calculating Payso Creating a Bank Transfer File
   - Post and Print Pay Advices
   - Close Pay Period

 ## INTERNAL PAYROLL PROCESSING OVERVIEW
 All internal staff will be entered into the Human Resources and Payroll modules of Dynamics NAV.